- Article date: 3Q2013.

 AIS aboard pleasure craft is undeniably a cool toy.
 It is growing in popularity and mystique, and does provide a means for owners to display their wealth.
 However, I do not believe that AIS transponders are generally appropriate for wide-spread use aboard pleasure craft.
 I am not pursuaded that AIS actually assists the pleasure craft “watchstander” achieve “increased safety” in the vast majority of pleasure craft applications.
 Furthermore, many AIS transponders aboard pleasure craft simply serve to pollute the VHF radio channels (87B, 88B) with unnecessary transmissions, and can wind up intermittently frozen out of the capacity of the TDMA system in busy traffic areas.

 A competent captain maintains a continuous and effective visual watch at the helm at all times while under way.
 This is good seamanship and a requirement of US Coast Guard navigation rules.
 Electronic position data about other vessels is generally unnecessary to pleasure craft captains who maintain even a cursory visual watch.
 With an effective visual watch, captains will have many miles of visual and situational awareness of approaching vessels of whatsoever kind, and ample time to plan safe passing courses.
 This is especially true at sail, trawler and cruiser speeds.
 In busy harbors, like Annapolis, MD, there are many different boats moving at many different speeds in many different directions at any one time; that is, way too many for the captain to take the time to take eyes off the water to identify and interpret visually on an electronic display of AIS targets.
 In Maine in heavy fog, we found many sailboats fit with AIS.
 They had power for their AIS transceivers, but did not answer their VHF radios when called to arrange safe passage.
-So, something grossly wrong with that picture, and certainly not an effective use of AIS.
+So, something is grossly wrong with that picture, and is certainly not an effective use of AIS.

 Because of the relatively long (30 seconds minimum) update intervals with Class “B” AIS, vessels with Class “B” transponders are almost always not where they are shown to be at a receiving vessel’s chart plotter or electronic display console.
 Again because of the long update intervals (6 minutes minimum), pleasure craft can be past you before you see the vessel’s name on your chart plotter/electronic visual display.
-Since the “real estate” on a chart plotter/electronic visual display device can be quite limited, the greater the number of vessels that are transmitting, the more visual “clutter” occurs among the many targets presented to the operator if the receiving display.
+Since the “real estate” on a chart plotter/electronic visual display device can be quite limited, the greater the number of vessels that are transmitting, the more visual “clutter” occurs among the many targets presented to the operator of the receiving display.
 Much time and attention is required of the operator to absorb and interpret the clutter.
 The usefulness of a proximity monitor is dramatically reduced.
 Inevitably, the operator spends less time with “eyes on the water,” where they should be in order to “maintain a proper visual lookout.”
 And of course, of the total number of pleasure craft running around on a sunny summer afternoon in Annapolis, today, only a small minority (thankfully) have AIS anyway.
 The net is, especially in the hands of captains who do not understand the limits of the technology, the tool can create over-confidence and a false sense of security.
 The tool can be more of a distraction than an aid!